-Coronavirus latest: Death toll in China raised to 170 and Russia closes border
+Coronavirus: World Health Organisation declares global emergency

+The World Health Organisation has declared the coronavirus a public health emergency of international concern.

+It says the declaration isn't due to what has happened in China but what is happening in other countries.

-China on Thursday raised the death toll to 170 and more countries reported infections from a worrisome new virus, including some spread locally, as foreign evacuees from China's worst-hit region returned home to medical tests and even isolation.
+Meanwhile, China on Thursday raised the death toll to 170 and more countries reported infections from a worrisome new virus, including some spread locally, as foreign evacuees from China's worst-hit region returned home to medical tests and even isolation.

 Health officials Thursday reported the first US case of person-to-person spread of the new virus from China.
 The individual is married to the Chicago woman who got sick from the virus after she returned from a trip to Wuhan, China, the epicenter of the outbreak.